 I was standing by the ocean when I saw your face…

 Inga-Maria had planned to meet with a university friend from Germany in Wales, a meeting which had originally been set for the beginning of April but which her friend had had to reschedule for April 9th instead, something Inga-Maria was made aware of while she was still in Munich.
 At that point she had already booked her trip to the UK and so decided to spend the week before meeting her friend exploring England, Scotland and Ireland before meeting her friend in Cardiff on April 9th.
-If she’d made it to Belfast as planned, it has been established she was planning to travel down to the South of Ireland, to Dublin either the next day or the day after and then would have to have travelled on from there further south to Rosslare in order to catch the ferry to Pembroke in Wales, from where she would have had a relatively short journey to the city of Cardiff, passing through Swansea en route.
+If she’d made it to Belfast as planned, it has been established she was planning to travel down to Dublin in the Irish Republic either the next day or the day after and then was to catch the ferry to Holyhead in Wales, from where she would have had a relatively short journey to the city of Cardiff, passing through Swansea en route.
 But these are journeys she would never get to make.
 In the next chapters we will discover why.

 Chapter 9 – Vanishing Point